MockLogic/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/MockLogic/readme.md

 L Activates a Key Lock.
 The next key pressed will be virtually held down by the keyboard until it is tapped again.

 Right Control turns on the Leader key.

+The encoder knob zooms pages in and out, and pressing the knob resets zoom.

 ## Leader Key options